tathagatoroy/Flash-Matting/README.md

 ### Detailed Report:
 Github does not allow Latex-rendering, so we are attatching the link of the detailed report : https://hackmd.io/@CQcFfDOXTCm_cEcrvtrC8Q/SyfjKC4KY

-Also added report pdf for convinience.
+Also added report pdf for convenience